Replacing Tunable Parameters in Weather and Climate Models with State-Dependent Functions using Reinforcement Learning: Methods

-The Budyko--Sellers EBM~\citep{budyko_effect_1969, sellers_global_1969, north_theory_1975} (\texttt{ebm}) is an idealised, latitude-resolved model designed to represent the zonal-mean surface temperature \( T_s(\phi) \) as a function of latitude \( \phi \).
+The Budyko--Sellers EBM~\cite{budyko_effect_1969, sellers_global_1969, north_theory_1975} (\texttt{ebm}) is an idealised, latitude-resolved model designed to represent the zonal-mean surface temperature \( T_s(\phi) \) as a function of latitude \( \phi \).
 The model captures the balance between absorbed shortwave radiation, outgoing longwave radiation (OLR), and meridional heat transport (described using a downgradient diffusion assumption) governed by a zonal-mean energy balance equation:

 Here, \( C(\phi) \) denotes the effective heat capacity, \( \alpha(\phi) \) the albedo, \( Q(\phi) \) the insolation, \( A \) and \( B \) the OLR coefficients, and \( D \) the meridional heat transport parameter.
 These parameters are usually prescribed as constants tuned to match observations.
 The EBM is discretised into $N = 96$ latitude bands for numerical integration of the temperature field.
-Within the FedRL framework, \( A \) and \( B \) are treated as adaptive control variables and are learnt as policy outputs of the RL agents.
-The reward is defined as the negative mean squared error (MSE): ~\(r(t) = - \tfrac{1}{N} \sum_{i=1}^{N}\Big[ T_{\text{simulated}}(t,\phi_i) - T_{\text{observed}}(\phi_i) \Big]^2\), between simulated and observed climatology to encourage learning control strategies that reduce regional biases.
+Within the FedRL framework, \( A \) and \( B \) are treated as adaptive control variables and are learnt as {state-dependent policy outputs} of the RL agents.
+The reward is defined as the negative mean squared error (MSE): ~\(r(t) = - \tfrac{1}{N} \sum_{i=1}^{N}\Big[ T_{\text{simulated}}(t,\phi_i) - T_{\text{observed}}(\phi_i) \Big]^2\), between simulated and observed climatology {(average of the NCEP/NCAR monthly mean reanalysis}~\cite{kalnay_ncepncar_1996}{ over time and longitude)} to encourage learning control strategies that reduce regional biases.